 Your watch’s second and minute hands are constantly moving.
 But obsessing over individual minutes and seconds means losing the big picture, at least to some degree.
 Slow Watches’ 34mm Slow Mo, like the bigger Slow Jo, foregoes most hands (and even the date) that its Swiss-made Ronda 505.24H Quartz movement supports, featuring instead just a single hand that makes its rounds once every 24 hours.
 The minimal face bears no branding whatsoever, with each hour split in four quarters for relatively accurate time telling.
 It’s all packed in a stainless steel 100 meter water-resistant case with extra hardened antireflective mineral glass and comes in several color combinations with either a steel, leather, or nylon strap.

-Check out the entirely lineup at Slow Watches or Amazon – $250 to $300
+Check out the entirely lineup at Slow Watches or Amazon – US$250 to $300

 A bit more conventional than their M24, the Miansai M12 is just as stylish.
 This Miami-designed minimal wristwatch boasts a sleek, circular 39mm case, a domed acrylic crystal, and an understated face with just minute and hour hands — no seconds.
 It’s also equipped with a quartz Swiss Ronda movement and comes in a large variety of color and material combinations, with either leather or nylon straps and differing face and case shades.